sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Enable policy.
 2. Log off.
 3. Log in, and verify that the user tile is gone from Start.

+<a href="" id="start-importedgeassets"></a>**Start/ImportEdgeAssets**
+> [!NOTE]
+> This policy requires reboot to take effect.

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows IT Admins to configure Start by allowing pinning of weblink tiles.
+This policy imports .website files into ALLUSERSPROFILE%\Microsoft\Windows\Start Menu\Programs\Policy Web Shortcuts which allows the StartLayout policy to pin weblink tiles that tie to .website files.

+<p style="margin-left: 20px">The value set for this policy is an XML string containting weblink shortcuts.

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Set policy with an XML for weblink shortcuts.
+2. Sign out/in.
+3. Verify that all weblink shorcuts defined in XML show up in Start->Policy Web Shortcuts in the app list menu.

 <a href="" id="start-nopinningtotaskbar"></a>**Start/NoPinningToTaskbar**